OctopusDeploy/blog/blog/2022-q2/traditional-runbooks-vs-octopus-runbooks/index.md

 The processes for creating deployments and runbooks are similar.
 With both, you set steps using a combination of predefined actions or whatever scripting language you're comfortable with.

-In fact, we'll show you.
 Let's walk through the creation process with a simple runbook.

 ## Creating a simple runbook in Octopus

-This is a short example on how to create a basic runbook that won't affect any of your projects or environments.
-You can follow along if you're an existing user or by [signing up for a free trial](https://octopus.com/start).
+This example shows you how to create a basic runbook that won't affect any of your projects or environments.
+You can follow along if you're an existing user, or by [signing up for a free trial](https://octopus.com/start).

 If you don't want to follow along but would still like to see the end result, we set up an [example instance with this runbook](https://tenpillars.octopus.app/app#/Spaces-82/projects/starter-runbooks/operations/runbooks/Runbooks-181/process/RunbookProcess-Runbooks-181) that's accessible to guests.